311zzb/gitlet/gitlet-design.md

 2. `String id()` Get the SHA-1 of `THIS`.
 3. `public void dump()` Print the type of this object on System.out.
 4. `static HashObject loadHashObject(String id)` Load a type object with its ID.
+   Special case: return `null` if told to load an object that does not exist.
 5. `static void writeCachedHashObject(String id)` Write a cached HashObject with ID in cachedObjects to filesystem.
 6. `static void deleteHashObject(String id)` Delete a HashObject from filesystem.
 7. `static private File optimizedObjectIDFolder(String id)`